Demiomad/RadiumInstallGuide/README.md

 ```
 (Replace `C:\path\to\your\radium\folder` with your Radium folder's path, obviously)

-**MAKE SURE TO ENABLE REAL-TIME PROTECTION AND TAMPER PROTECTION!!**
+**MAKE SURE TO ENABLE REAL-TIME PROTECTION AND TAMPER PROTECTION ONCE YOU'VE ADDED THE EXCLUSIONS!!**

 ## Section 5: The Last One
 We've finally gone through the boring steps, now it's time to play Radium!